Coronavirus: COVID-19 FAQ

-Please fill out the HRE Self-Report Form immediately.
-An HRE staff member will follow up with you as soon as possible and will talk with you about what your contact looked like and whether you need to go into a quarantine space.
-If so, HRE will provide you with specific instructions for moving to your new space.
-Please restrict your exposure to other students and areas of campus while awaiting information on your temporary room change.
+- Please fill out the U of U Campus Self-Report Form immediately.
+An HRE staff member will follow up with you as soon as possible and will talk with you about what your contact looked like and further data.

-- Campus dining locations will operate on to-go service
+- Campus dining locations will operate in person and as a to-go service.

-- Dining Services will also offer a new mobile app system that allows students to order meals ahead of time for pick up at a variety of campus dining locations.
+- Dining Services also offers a new mobile app system, Boost Mobile, that allows students to order meals ahead of time for pick up or delivery at a variety of campus dining locations.
 More information can be found on the Using Your Meal Plan webpage.

 - Resident Advisors and other housing staff members will continue to support residential community building and learning.
-Virtual and physically distant engagement opportunities will support student learning with 3 learning goals: culture of belonging, collegiate success, and personal development.
+Engagement opportunities offered in-person and virtually will support student learning with 3 learning goals: personal development, professional development, and inclusive excellence.

-Residents can cancel their 2020-2021 housing contract without penalty now until July 28.
-No additional penalty fees will be charged, but cancellations will forfeit their $200 reservation fee.
-Visit our Terminating Your Contract page for more information on how to submit a cancellation.
+Residents can cancel their housing contract in Housing U in CIS.
+Visit our Terminating Your Contract page for more information on how to submit a cancellation and about termination fees.